 Michael Klopf was born around 1764 the son of the soldier Georg Klopf and his wife Gertrud.
 The fact that Michael Klopf's parents did not get married in Vienna makes it difficult to document his early years and to ascertain his relation to other people of this name.
-Klopf's earliest appearance in the records is the entry concerning his marriage on 28 October 1787 at the Piarist Church of Maria Treu to Magdalena Holzinger (b.
-30 September 1763).
+Klopf's earliest appearance in the records is the entry concerning his wedding on 28 October 1787 with Magdalena Holzinger (b.
+30 September 1763) in the Piarist Church of Maria Treu.

 The first half of the entry concerning Michael Klopf's wedding on 28 October 1787 (Maria Treu, Tom.
 3, fol.
 197)

-Michael and Magdalena Klopf had only one child, Joseph Ignaz, who was born on 28 July 1788, but already died of hydrocephaly on 7 August 1789.
-On 1 April 1788 Joseph Holzinger, an employee of Vienna's tobacco tax office, got married at St. Peter's Church in Vienna.
+Michael and Magdalena Klopf had only one child, Joseph Ignaz, who was born on 28 July 1788 (Maria Treu 6, fol.
+58), but already died of hydrocephaly on 7 August 1789.
+On 1 April 1788, Joseph Holzinger, an employee of Vienna's tobacco tax office, got married at St. Peter's Church in Vienna.
 His brother-in-law, the "Rechnungsführer in der v.
-Tratt[nerischen] Hauptbuchdruckerei" Michael Klopf signed his name as best man (A-Wstm, St. Peter, [original marriage registers] Tom.
-I):
+Tratt[nerischen] Hauptbuchdruckerei" Michael Klopf signed his name as best man.

 Michael and Magdalena Klopf's marriage contract (A-Wsa, Mag.
 ZG, A10, 140/1811)

-Seven weeks later, on 27 February 1811 (on the same day as the horn player Joseph Leitgeb), Klopf died of "Lungenbrand" (pulmonary gangrene, a symptom of tuberculosis) at the house Josephstadt No. 101, "Zum Weißen Hahn" (today Josefstädterstraße 22, torn down in 1879).
+Seven weeks later, on 27 February 1811 (on the same day as the horn player Joseph Leitgeb), Michael Klopf died of "Lungenbrand" (pulmonary gangrene, a symptom of tuberculosis) at the house Josephstadt No. 101, "Zum Weißen Hahn" (today Josefstädter Straße 22, torn down in 1879).

 The entry concerning the baptism of the musician Lukas Thomas Klopf on 20 May 1724.
-The address "in d Eÿl" refers to the house St. Ulrich No. 9, "At the golden Owl" where Joseph Leitgeb lived 40 years later (St. Ulrich, Tom.
+The address "in d Eÿl" refers to the house St. Ulrich No. 9, "At the golden Owl" where Joseph Leitgeb was to live 40 years later (St. Ulrich, Tom.
 19, fol.
 28v).

 The entry concerning the musician Lukas Klopf's first marriage to Anna Maria Kreischer on 5 May 1748 at St. Ulrich's (St. Ulrich, Tom.
 21, fol.
 278r)